larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 subjective judgement calls.
 Behaviors not listed here might require moderation, and it is not possible to write a complete list of all such behaviors.

+# The risks of moderation: (self) censorship

+There is a risk that the evolution of well-intended procedures established following this document gives rise to a regime where participants are censored, or feel that they are subject to an unreasonable censorship regime, or where participants self-censor in fear of being considered disruptive.
+That is a risk that the moderation team and the IESG need to always consider as procedures for handling disruption are developed and as those are operated.

+The goal is that participants always feel free to provide valuable technical input, even if that is perceived to be unwelcome or against the prevailing consensus, so long as it is provided in a manner that respects the overall goal of the IETF, which is to make a better Internet.
+Participants are invited to comment on moderation processes and their attendant risks at any time to the IESG, the NOMCOM, the moderation team, or to broader community.